ralphjsmit/filament/packages/schemas/docs/02-forms/12-repeater.md

     ->addActionLabel('Add member')
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `addActionLabel()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ### Aligning the add action button

 By default, the add action is aligned in the center.
 You may adjust this using the `addActionAlignment()` method, passing an `Alignment` option of `Alignment::Start` or `Alignment::End`: